ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
      * Executes the given task sometime in the future.
-The task
-     * may execute in a new thread or in an existing pooled thread.
+The task may execute in a new thread or in an existing pooled
-     *
-     * If the task cannot be submitted for execution, either because this
-     * executor has been shutdown or because its capacity has been reached,
+     * thread.
+If the task cannot be submitted for execution, either because this executor has been shutdown or because
-     * the task is handled by the current {@code RejectedExecutionHandler}.
+     * its capacity has been reached, the task is handled by the current RejectedExecutionHandler.
-     *
-     * @param command the task to execute
-     * @throws RejectedExecutionException at discretion of
-     *         {@code RejectedExecutionHandler}, if the task
-     *         cannot be accepted for execution
+     */
-     * @throws NullPointerException if {@code command} is null */ public void execute(Runnable command) {
+    public void execute(Runnable command) {
-        if (command == null)
-            throw new NullPointerException();
+        if (command == null) throw new NullPointerException();
         /*
          * Proceed in 3 steps:
-         *
-         * 1. If fewer than corePoolSize threads are running, try to
-         * start a new thread with the given command as its first
+         * 1. If fewer than corePoolSize threads are running, try to start a new thread with the given command as
-         * task.
-The call to addWorker atomically checks runState and
-         * workerCount, and so prevents false alarms that would add
+         * its first task.
+The call to addWorker atomically checks runState and workerCount, and so prevents
-         * threads when it shouldn't, by returning false.
+         * false alarms that would add threads when it shouldn't, by returning false.
-         *
-         * 2. If a task can be successfully queued, then we still need
-         * to double-check whether we should have added a thread
+         * 2. If a task can be successfully queued, then we still need to double-check whether we should have added
-         * (because existing ones died since last checking) or that
-         * the pool shut down since entry into this method.
-So we
+         * a thread (because existing ones died since last checking) or that the pool shut down since entry into this
-         * recheck state and if necessary roll back the enqueuing if
+         * method.
+So we recheck state and if necessary roll back the enqueuing if stopped, or start a new thread
-         * stopped, or start a new thread if there are none.
+         * if there are none.
-         *
-         * 3. If we cannot queue task, then we try to add a new
-         * thread.
-If it fails, we know we are shut down or saturated
+         * 3. If we cannot queue task, then we try to add a new thread.
+If it fails, we know we are shut down or
-         * and so reject the task.
+         * saturated and so reject the task.
          */
         int c = ctl.get();
         if (workerCountOf(c) < corePoolSize) {
-            if (addWorker(command, true))
+            if (addWorker(command, true)) return;
-                return;
             c = ctl.get();
         }
         if (isRunning(c) && workQueue.offer(command)) {
             int recheck = ctl.get();
-            if (! isRunning(recheck) && remove(command))
+            if (! isRunning(recheck) && remove(command)) reject(command);
-                reject(command);
-            else if (workerCountOf(recheck) == 0)
+            else if (workerCountOf(recheck) == 0) addWorker(null, false);
-                addWorker(null, false);
         }
-        else if (!addWorker(command, false))
+        else if (!addWorker(command, false)) reject(command);
-            reject(command);
     }

     /**